Donny-Hikari/ask-terminal/README.md

 Options for the Ask-terminal server is provided via the `ask_terminal` section in the config file `~/.config/ask-terminal/configs/ask_terminal.yaml`.

-You can find all available options and their defaults in the `SettingsChatTerminal` class in [ask_terminal/settings.py](./ask_terminal/settings.py).
+You can find all available options and their defaults in the `SettingsAskTerminal` class in [ask_terminal/settings.py](./ask_terminal/settings.py).

 ```yaml
 ask_terminal: